Moving Large Household Items

 - Our crew members are not qualified to perform this service, although we can make third party arrangements on your behalf.

-- Leave the dishwasher door open for several hours in order to allow the unit to dry out thoroughly
+- Leave the dishwasher door open for several hours in order to allow the unit to dry completely

-- Tape down all racks and the silverware basket so they do not move and become damaged during transportation
+- Tape down all racks and the silverware basket so they do not move and become damaged during the transportation process

 - Shut off the electrical supply and disconnect the water service

 - Disconnect and drain the water inlet line, water valve, and all hoses

 - Wrap each dry hose with a towel and place inside the unit for storage

 - Close, lock and tape the door down shut to make sure it does not open